 Mahabuddha temple was also a favourite, with it’s beautiful engravings.
 The temple is dedicated to Siddhartha Gautama, the historical Buddha, and is often called the temple of a thousand Buddhas because a Buddha image is engraved on every brick.

 The temple dates from 1585, but was totally rebuilt after an earthquake in 1934.
-When rebuilding without plans, the temple was reconstructed differently and enough tiles were left over to construct a smaller shrine to Maya Devi, the Buddha’s mother.
+As the rebuilding was done without plans, the temple was reconstructed differently and enough tiles were left over to construct a smaller shrine to Maya Devi, the Buddha’s mother.